McGrapefruit/pink-quanta/content/index.md

 Hi there!

-The purpose of this site is to connect with likeminded people to talk about ==transdisziplinary insights== and [[Syntopy|syntopic concepts]], combining academia, science and art – with the concept still evolving[^1].
-Inspiration and synthpy is only achievable through interaction.
+The purpose of this site is to connect with likeminded people and to discuss ==transdisziplinary insights== and [[Syntopy|syntopic concepts]], combining academia, science and art – the concept is still evolving[^1].
+Inspiration and syntopy is only achievable through interaction.

-[^1]: Building a lot of wordpress websites for clients in the past, its a unusual feeling for me to publish a site still under maintainence.
-But thats the idea of an evolving *digital garden*

 I am not the sole author of this content.
-Its a zettelkasten of collective knowledge, curated by me - Nikolaus Leonard.
+It's a zettelkasten of collective knowledge, curated by me - Nikolaus Leonard.

 Pleasure to meet you!